laspleendeparis/how-to-fix-society/README.md

   (What is the minimum amount of effort required to achieve a goal?)
 - Or, for the lore-builders:
   (What is the minimum amount of effort required to achieve singularity?)
+- Another alternative title, where my fellow Fours at?
+Let's collab!

 ## Appendix
 - MVP = Minimum Viable Product